pirong/Machine_Learning_Study/README.md

 # Machine_Learning_Study
-An application of machine learning models to evaluate primary schools in Singapore
+An application of machine learning models to evaluate primary schools in Singapore.

 As the Ministry of Education shifts to a less competitive education system, a system using Achievement Levels (ALs) has been introduced.
 We can use machine learning regression to predict AL scores for schools, using the school’s characteristics.

 2 datasets were obtained from data.gov.sg and the Ministry Of Education website -
 * School Directory and Information
-    Contains information about schools, such as subjects offered, CCAs, bus connections, general location *Indicative PSLE Score Range of 2020
+  -  Contains information about schools, such as subjects offered, CCAs, bus connections, general location

+*Indicative PSLE Score Range of 2020
-    Contains information about the likely PSLE score ranges for current schools
+  -  Contains information about the likely PSLE score ranges for current schools

 ## Data Processing
 * Removing Unused Data
-    Secondary schools entries were identified and other entries were filtered out.
+  -  Secondary schools entries were identified and other entries were filtered out.
 * Dropping Unused Features
-    Features such as address, names of principals were removed.
+  -  Features such as address, names of principals were removed.
 * Quantifying Descriptive Data
-    Descriptive data such as names of CCAs and subjects offered were converted into numerical terms.
+  -  Descriptive data such as names of CCAs and subjects offered were converted into numerical terms.
 * One-Hot Encoding
-    Features such as general location (NSEW) was one-hot encoded
+  -  Features such as general location (NSEW) was one-hot encoded
 * Combining Datasets
-    The spreadsheet with indicative PSLE scores (y-values) was combined into the main dataset.
+  -  The spreadsheet with indicative PSLE scores (y-values) was combined into the main dataset.

 ## Methods
 Different machine learning algorithms were used to find the best model.
 They include -